thiago1623/technical_test_monet/README.md

     add settings.ini in the path dashboard/dashboard/settings/ example: dashboard/dashboard/settings/settings.ini

-# If you use pycharm, you can modify your project in this way
+# If you use pycharm, you can modify your project of this way
     Go to file and open "settings" or you can use ctrl+alt+s select "project" and open python interpreter
     select in add interpreter and select existing